aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

-**Aspose.Slides for Node.js via Java** provides interfaces and properties that allow you to format shapes based on known options in PowerPoint.
+**Aspose.Slides for Node.js via Java** provides classs and properties that allow you to format shapes based on known options in PowerPoint.

 ## **Format Lines**